FrancescoPaoloL/ConfigDoxygen/README.md

 An humble GUI front-end for editing configure doxygen files.
 It's very simple and fast and it was implemented using C# 6.0 under Microsoft .NET Framework 4.6.01055.

 DISCLAIMER:
     *This is a RC version.
-So -- at the moment -- there are yet many bugs to be fixed!*

 ## Built With